 The structure of work breakdown will also allow for allocating cost and time estimates for all those who have certain work packages.
-Such estimates may also boost a better and more realistic schedule as well as budget that the team members will follow and thus boost better team morale.
+Such estimates may also boost a better and more realistic schedule as well as a budget that the team members will follow and thus boost better team morale.

 Just like the project tasks have been executed, the manager of projects as well as the clients and team members may then track the expenses and the cost which is in relation to such allocation.

 There may be problems, issues and concerns which may be identified quickly and addressed before they become the reason for regular procrastination in your projects.

 5. Identifies risk in a better way:

 One of the best work breakdown structure benefits is that it identifies all risks and threats that are ahead of you and reduces the chances of them.
 You have to keep this in mind that boosting risks in your project will not be completely eliminated but they could be minimised so that they post dangers to the accomplishment of the team.

 The risk may also be used to track a project log, reviewed during projects and its execution.
 The best thing you can do here to check risks is to see all the branches in the breakdown structure and identify one which has fewer parameters.

 6. Boosts progress in monitoring:

-The breakdown of work structure may also be used very easily to identify and quickly see the deliverables that are affected due to any delays in the project or because of certain work packages or maybe sub deliverables.
+The breakdown of the work structure may also be used very easily to identify and quickly see the deliverables that are affected due to any delays in the project or because of certain work packages or maybe sub-deliverables.